Enable use of single terminals for multiple kinds of connection types

 Now ConnectionBuilder should now handle cases where a route graph connection is branched into a terminal that requires a connection mapping specification.

 Merged trunk@30939 to branches/simantics-1.18 on 2015-02-18 for 1.18.1 release.

 Fixed a corner case in DiagramToCompositeMapping3: before creating a component under connection, verify that the connection isn't lifted, i.e. attached to a terminal flag.

 Merged trunk@31036 to branches/simantics-1.18 on 2015-03-05 for 1.18.1 release.

 This makes it possible for diagram connections to change type between signal and name reference connections.

-#2 Updated by Tuukka Lehtonen almost 3 years ago
+#2 Updated by Tuukka Lehtonen about 3 years ago

 - Status changed from In Progress to Resolved

 - % Done changed from 0 to 100